The 1099-C Tax Trap

 What if I never received a 1099-C?

-You are still legally required to report the cancelled debt as income, even if the creditor failed to send you a 1099-C. However, in practice, if no 1099-C was issued, the IRS may not flag the income.
+You are still legally required to report the cancelled debt as income, even if the creditor failed to send you a 1099-C. The IRS requires creditors to file 1099-Cs, but not all do.
+In practice, if no 1099-C was issued and reported to the IRS, the IRS may not flag the income.
+However, the legal obligation to report is yours regardless of whether you receive the form.

 What if the 1099-C amount is wrong?

-Contact the creditor and request a corrected form.
-If they refuse, report the amount you believe is correct on your return and attach documentation.
+Contact the creditor and request a corrected form (a corrected 1099-C has a checked box in the "CORRECTED" field at the top).
+If they refuse, report the amount you believe is correct on your return and attach a written explanation with supporting documentation (such as settlement letters showing the actual terms).
+Keep copies of everything.

 IRS Resources